California Apartment Accident Lawyers

 California’s warm climate makes swimming pools a popular addition to apartment complexes.
 You’ll likely see this amenity in areas like Los Angeles, Riverside, and San Diego, which generally experience hot and dry summers.

 However, swimming pools have high maintenance requirements.
 They must also adhere to California’s Health and Safety Code, which calls for regular disinfection, proper care of water treatment systems, and standard signs.
-The risks of accidents are high if the landlord fails to maintain it and implement safety measures properly.
+The risks of accidents are high if the landlord fails to maintain the property and implement safety measures properly.

 Elevator Malfunctions

 Otherwise, they may cause sudden stops, door malfunctions, or even entrapment.
 Elevator accidents aren’t simply inconveniences, as they can progress into dangerous situations.
-A person may get caught between the doors, like the man whose arms had to be freed by firefighters in Los Angeles.
+A person may get caught between the doors, suffer crush injuries, or become trapped inside for extended periods.

 Stair Incidents